Data Study

 Ending value: bands vs annual (usually close)

-If costs are low, long-run ending values are often similar.
-The bigger win is staying consistent.
+When execution costs are low, long-run ending values tend to be similar.
+The bigger win from rebalancing is staying consistent — not optimising the rule.

-Interpretation: don’t pick a rebalancing rule expecting a reliable return boost.
-Pick a rule that keeps your risk on-target and keeps you consistent.
+Interpretation: do not pick a rebalancing rule expecting a reliable return boost.
+Pick the rule that keeps your risk on-target and keeps you consistent over a 10-25 year horizon.

 Trading frequency: when each rule triggers

 Annual is predictable.
-Bands can be quiet for long periods, then trigger in volatile regimes.
+Bands can be quiet for long stretches, then trigger more frequently in volatile periods.
+Neither pattern is obviously better — it depends on your costs and tolerance.

-Interpretation: bands can reduce pointless trades in calm years, but can trigger more activity when markets swing.
+Interpretation: bands can reduce pointless trades in calm years, but can require more activity when markets swing.
+If you use a broker with high per-trade costs, band rebalancing in volatile markets may cost more than it saves.

 DEFAULT